 It is absolutely vital that you take head injuries seriously and seek medical assistance after suffering a concussion or head injury in a car accident—and equally as vital to get the therapy and care you need after a concussion.

 Are you suffering from losses associated with a car accident head injury: medical bills, lost work, lost productivity, or loss of enjoyment of life?
-You may wish to speak with an Indiana car accident injury attorney about your crash and your case.
+You may wish to speak with an Indianapolis car accident attorney about your crash and your case.
 Call Keller & Keller today to schedule a private, no-obligation consultation.